 It appears that you're using a severely outdated version of Safari on Windows.
 Many features won't work correctly, and functionality can't be guaranteed.
 Please try viewing this website in Edge, Mozilla, Chrome, or another modern browser.
 Sorry for any inconvenience this may have caused!Read More about this safari issue.

-If you just want to fish, and don’t care what you catch, the Saline River outside of Benton, the Ouachita River between Mena and Oden, and Milwood Lake west of Hope are great places to start.
+If you just want to fish and don’t care what you catch, the Saline River outside of Benton, the Ouachita River between Mena and Oden, and Milwood Lake west of Hope are great places to start.
 Every kid loves to catch feisty bream, and Lake Winona near Paron makes for an exciting day.
-I love to eat fried crappie and fishing on Blue Mountain Lake in Blue Mountain and Nimrod Lake south of Ola on HWY 7 always provide ample fish for a huge meal.
+I love to eat fried crappie and fish on Blue Mountain Lake in Blue Mountain, and Nimrod Lake south of Ola on HWY 7 always provides ample fish for a huge meal.
 If your kids are a little older and looking for excitement, you can fish for monster catfish on the Arkansas River at Tar Camp or trophy striper on Lake Greeson in Daisy.
-Most importantly, consult the Arkansas Game and Fish’s current regulations for your location before you head out, always wear your life jacket, and be safe!
+Most importantly, consult the Arkansas Game and Fish’s current regulations for your location before you head out.
+Always wear your life jacket, and be safe!

 I bet there are hundreds of other honey holes in Arkansas, so where is your favorite place to cast a line?

 Get stories sent straight to your inbox!

 We select one featured photo per week, but we show many more in our gallery.
 Be sure to fill out all the fields in order to have yours selected.

 Sorry, there were no posts found.